thankyoudoom/damian-study/week_0/what_to_expect.md

 ### Assessments

-Assessments are Mondays and Fridays (except the first Monday).
+Assessments are Mondays and Friday.
 It is quite typical to not do well on the Friday assessments (especially the first assessment).
 Don't stress out about the assessments, they are only practice and can be used to measure how comfortable you are with the material.
 We don't give any penalties or strikes for